Rakeshmonkee/DMA/How to Flash/readme.md

 #### Steps
 1. Put the cable into the JTAG / CFG / UPDATE port on the DMA
 2. Download the 2 linked files above called MVP DMA Flash Tool, and CH341PAR
 3. Open the CH341PAR folder and once open, right-click on the `CH341WDM.inf` file and click install.
-The file extension might not show, so look for a system information file.
+The file extension might not show, so look for a setup information file.
 4. Now place your firmware file in the openocd folder.
 Make sure the name of the firmware file (.bin) is called `firmware` with the .bin extension on the end.
 5. Open the current directory in command prompt, or go to the file directory path and type in `cmd.exe`.
 This should open command prompt as a user.